ReactiveSets/toubkal/README.md

     and apply authorization rules accordingly.
   - using not_exists() to test appropriate existance on adds, removes and updates

+- Reinstate update as a first-class operation, making it easier to handle updates

+- Live page reload to ease developpement.

+#### Completed Work:

+- Pipelet._add_input() greatly simplifies adding additional inputs to pipelets.

 - Single page applications routing:
   - using url_parse() and url_pattern()

-- Reinstate update as a first-class operation, making it easier to handle updates

-- Server-side rendering:
-  - using html_parse() to insert elements into a DOM tree
-  - using html_serialize() to rebuild modified html to server
+- DOM handling pipelets:
-  - using $query_selector() to select into htmlparse2 tree
+  - $query_selector()
-  - using $to_dom() to modify htmlparse2 tree (not implemented)
+  - $to_dom()

-- Dropbox file sharing for photo albums (developped and tested in demo repository)

-#### Completed Work:

 - Improve programming patterns using pipelet methods:
   - Compose()